The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

-As a group, grassland birds are experiencing one of the fastest population declines of any group of birds in Massachusetts – and in North America.
-Of the eight grassland obligate birds that breed in the Commonwealth, five are listed as either Threatened or Endangered in the state.
-Two of these, Henslow’s sparrow and short-eared owl, never bred in large numbers in Massachusetts and have been all but extirpated.
-The remaining three – grasshopper sparrow, upland sandpiper and vesper sparrow – still remain in viable, but vulnerable, populations.
+The population of grasslands birds is declining at a faster rate than any other group of birds in Massachusetts and in North America.
+Of the eight grassland birds that breed in Massachusetts, five are protected under MESA.
+Two of these, Henslow's Sparrow and Short-eared Owl, never bred in large numbers in Massachusetts and have been extirpated.
+The other three species remain viable, but are vulnerable.

-As with most of our state-listed species in Massachusetts, our listed grassland birds are highly specialized in their habitat needs, requiring a narrow niche to persist.
-For example, it is no coincidence that the habitat of grasshopper sparrow and upland sandpiper - large, dry expanses of native bunch grasses formed on glacial outwash and maintained for millennia by fire – is in fact now considered to be an extremely rare plant community itself.
-Many of these areas, known as sandplain grasslands, have been lost to either to development, or to seral succession resulting from modern fire suppression practices.
-The vast majority of remaining sandplain grasslands in Massachusetts occurs on airports, and thus, so does the vast majority of our grasshopper sparrows and upland sandpipers.
+Grassland birds are highly specialized in their habitat needs.
+For example, the Grasshopper Sparrow and Upland Sandpiper live in large, dry areas of native bunch grasses formed on glacial outwash and maintained for thousands of years by fire.
+This plant community is now considered extremely rare.
+These areas are known as sandplain grasslands, and many have been lost to development.
+Others have been lost to seral succession due to modern fire suppression practices.
+Many of the remaining sandplain grasslands in Massachusetts occur on airports.
+Therefore, the majority of our Grasshopper Sparrows and Upland Sandpipers are found at airports.

 In Massachusetts, grassland bird species are protected through regulations and habitat management.
 The NHESP works with many cooperators to achieve effective conservation.
 Cooperators include local and state governments, private entities, and non-profit organizations.
 One way the NHESP manages sandplain grassland habitat is by reintroducing fire on DFW land.